 - Create opportunities for undergraduate and graduate students to develop and present research in a safe and supportive environment

 - Actively recruit all students to be a part of the planning committee, particularly those who come from first-time conference presenters and marginalized backgrounds so that there is distinct recognition and support for both first-time conference presenters and those of marginalized backgrounds.

 - Provide training and experience researching, presenting, reviewing, and participating in academic conferences

 THANK YOU TO OUR SPONSORS:

 - Dr. Hunter's Family, including Yvette Washington and Hunter White

 - Education & Social Science Research Library

 A Message From Dean Stephanie Rowley:

-On October 14th, we will honor Dr. Louise Stokes Hunter as part of the UVA Memorial Benches Initiative, which highlights underrepresented women and people of color that have made an impactful contribution to either the University of Virginia or the world.
+On October 14th, 2022, we honored Dr. Louise Stokes Hunter as part of the UVA Memorial Benches Initiative, which highlights underrepresented women and people of color that have made an impactful contribution to either the University of Virginia or the world.
 Dr. Louise Stokes Hunter was the first Black woman to graduate from the University of Virginia School of Education and Human Development and was a trailblazer in mentorship and education.
 I hope you will join me, Dr. Hunter's family, and your colleagues at this dedication.